100mslive/100ms-ios-sdk/Example/README.md

 #### Meeting Screen
 On clicking Join Meeting, you'll be taken to the Meeting Screen & will see a spinner until you have joined the Room.
 On the Meeting screen, you have multiple controls for -
 - Showing Meeting Room Name
-- Tap on Meeting Room Name to view Participants List
+- Tap on Meeting Room Name to view Peers List
+- Mute Audio of all Peers
 - Switch Camera (Front/Back)
 - Change Meeting Layout
 - Muting/Unmuting Camera